VlachosGroup/Zacros-Wrapper/README.rst

 -------------
 * `Atomic simualtion environment <https://wiki.fysik.dtu.dk/ase/>`_ : Used to convert ab initio data to input parameters.
 * `pMuTT <https://github.com/VlachosGroup/pMuTT/>`_ : Provides thermochemistry and kinetic parameters
-* (optinoal) `mpi4py <http://pythonhosted.org/mpi4py/>`_ : Used for MPI parallelization of multiple trajectories.
+* (optional) `mpi4py <http://pythonhosted.org/mpi4py/>`_ : Used for MPI parallelization of multiple trajectories.
 User can also use trivial parallelism with gridengine submit script.

 Getting Started
 ----------------
-1. Obtain modified Zacros executable.
+1. Obtain modified Zacros 1.02 executable.
 See Separate page.
 2. Add the Zacros-Wrapper repository to your PYTHONPATH environment variable.
 3. Configure input in demo file and run.